 If stacked, by default a content block will use all the available width of its container (the column, header or footer areas where it's positioned).
 But sometimes you may want to specify a width, especially if placing it side by side by another block.

-Useful if you're placing this content block side by side with another block to its left and would like some distance between the two.
+Inserts additional space at the top, right, bottom or left of the content block.
+Especially useful if you're placing this content block side by side with another block to its left and would like some distance between the two, acting as a gutter.